drolsen/DRO-Matic/README.md

 ### <a href="https://github.com/drolsen/DRO-Matic/wiki/5)-Timer-Settings">Timer Settings (after choosing a timer)</a>
-- **Start End Times** = Configure start and end times over a given day of the week, for an infinate amonut of configurable weeks.
+- **Start End Times** = Configure start and end times over a given day of the week, for an infinite amount of configurable weeks.